-L D.: .
-0 (2) (2 1 T 1

-Ings Drive Conservation rich in contribution for quiet statement
+Ings Drive Conservation rich in contribution for quiet statement 1

 and Ings Area wildlife to sense of reflection/

 Road Appraisal place and enjoyment

-(2016) character of
+rtoad (2016) character of Ciljoyillolit

 identified the the village

-space as
+space as tile village

 making a

 strong

 contribution to

 the character

 of the

-conservation

-area.
+conservation area.
 It is a

 prominent

 green space

 within the

 Conservation

 Area and also

 allows views

 towards the

 former mill

 building from

 Ings Lane and

 the canal

 towpath

 thereby

 important in

 interpretation

 of the

 historical

 development

 of the village.

 9. Junction of The Bradley The land No Makes a Does not See Yes

-Crag Lane Village contains a - strong offer a place consultation
+Crag Lane Village contains a strong offer a place consultation

 and Main Conservation series of contribution for quiet statement

-Street Area mature to sense of reflection/
+Street and Area mature to sense of reflection/

-Appraisal trees, place and enjoyment
+land between Appraisal trees, place and enjoyment

-(2016) hedgerows character of - ,-,
+Meadow Close (2016) hedgerows character of

 identified the and dry the village

-land as making a strong contribution to the character and appearance of the Conservation Area.
-The land provides views towards the former mill building and houses on Matthew Lane from the canal stone walls which will provide wildlife habitat.
-10. Land between Crag Lane and Silsden towpath thereby important in interpretation of the historical development of the village.
-The Bradley Village Conservation Area The land contains a series of mature Public rights of way exist over parts of the land and Makes a reasonable contribution to sense of The site is accessible by PROW and so See consultation statement Yes Road Appraisal (2016) identified the space as making a strong contribution to the character of the conservation trees, hedgerows and dry stone walls which will provide wildlife habitat. these are well used by walkers. place and character of the village provides an area for quiet reflection.
+& Leeds and land as stone walls

+making a which will

+Liverpool strong provide

+canal contribution to wildlife

+the character habitat.

+and Habitat.

+appearance of the

+Conservation

+Area.
+The

+land provides

+views towards

+the former mill

+building and

+houses on

+Matthew Lane

+from the canal

+towpath

+thereby

+important in

+interpretation

+of the

+historical

+development

+of the village.

+10. Land The Bradley The land Public rights Makes a The site is See Yes

+between Village contains a of way exist reasonable accessible consultation

+Crag Lane Conservation series of over parts of contribution by PROW statement

+and Silsden Area mature the land and to sense of and so

+Road Appraisal trees, these are place and provides an

+(2016) hedgerows well used by character of area for

+identified the and dry walkers. the village quiet

+space as stone walls reflection.

+making a which will

+strong provide

+contribution to wildlife

+the character habitat.

+of the

+conservation